 Selling your shared ownership home

-To help you through the process of selling your shared ownership home, we've provided the following guide to this process.
-For any additional questions, please contact us.
+To help you through selling your shared ownership home, we've provided a guide below.
+For any additional questions, please do not hesitate to contact us.

 Why do I have to sell my shared ownership home through L&Q?